Skip to Main Content

 Court and Jury Duty Leave

 Employers must allow employees to attend court for required jury service.
 Furthermore, employers cannot penalize, threaten, or coerce employees because they are required to attend court for jury service.
 N.J.
-Stat. § 2B:20-17.
-The statute is silent on pay for court and jury duty leave.
+Stat.
+Ann. § 2B:20-17.

 Voting Leave

-New Jersey does not have any statutes or other laws requiring employers to provide voting leave.
+New Jersey does not have any statutes or other laws requiring employers to provide voting leave, whether paid or unpaid.

 Parental Leave